 They adopted a method based on detailed observation of reality via experimentation, sharing discoveries among them.
 As a result they evolved a knowledge base considered still valid today.

-But you can create healthy environments where motivation, reflective conversations and understanding of Systems’ complexity enable a continuous learning culture.
+But you can create healthy environments where trust, motivation and meaningful conversations enable a continuous learning culture.